SingularityNET (AGIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SingularityNET Price Prediction for 2025–2050

-According to your SingularityNET price prediction, the value of AGIX is expected to change by 238.64%, reaching a price of 1.1001USD by 2050.
+According to your SingularityNET price prediction, the value of AGIX is expected to change by 238.64%, reaching a price of 1.0967USD by 2050.

 Short Term SingularityNET Price Prediction For Today, Tomorrow, This Week, and 30 Days